CheViana/network-calls-stats/tutorial.md

         return f'Exception occured: {e}'
 ```

 This code uses `requests` library ([docs](https://requests.readthedocs.io/en/master/)).
-Basic usage to get text content from URL is following:
+Basic usage to get text content from URL is as follows:
 ```
 response = requests.get(url).content.decode()
 ```

 `requests.get` accepts optional `hooks` argument, where function to be called after request is completed is specified - `request_complete_callback`.

 This callback function may look funny if you're not familiar with functional programming. `partial(profile_request, time.perf_counter())` is itself a function.
-It's same function as `profile_request` but first argument is already filled in - `time.perf_counter()` passed as `start_time` argument.
+It's same function as `profile_request` but the first argument is already filled in - `time.perf_counter()` was passed as `start_time` argument.
 This trick is used to supply correct `start_time` for each request, as `request_complete_callback` function is constructed anew for each request, while code for sending request execution time is isolated in another function `profile_request`.
 We can rewrite that as follows:

 ```
 def get_response_text(url):
     try:
         start_time = time.perf_counter()

         def profile_request(response, *args, **kwargs):
             elapsed_time = round((time.perf_counter() - start_time) * 1000)
             send_stats('requests_request_exec_time', elapsed_time, ...)

         response = requests.get(url, hooks={'response': profile_request})
 ```

 And it's going to work alright.
 Now there's a function defined inside a function, and `get_response_text` is bloated with profiling stuff, which is not something I like.

- Read more about [partial functions](https://en.wikipedia.org/wiki/Partial_application) and [Python functools](https://docs.python.org/3/library/functools.html).
+ You can read more about [partial functions](https://en.wikipedia.org/wiki/Partial_application) and [Python functools](https://docs.python.org/3/library/functools.html).

-`time.perf_counter()` is used to measure execution time in Python, [docs](https://docs.python.org/3/library/time.html#time.perf_counter). `time.perf_counter()` returns microseconds.
+`time.perf_counter()` is used to measure execution time in Python ([docs](https://docs.python.org/3/library/time.html#time.perf_counter)). `time.perf_counter()` returns microseconds that are converted to milliseconds using `* 1000`.

 ### Sending stats

-`send_stats` function is used to report measurement to Telegraf: metric name is `'requests_request_exec_time'`, metric value is time request execution took, tags include additional useful information (domain of URL).
+`send_stats` function is used to report measurements to Telegraf: metric name is `'requests_request_exec_time'`, metric value is time request execution took, tags include additional useful information (domain of URL).
 `get_response_text` also invokes `send_stats` when exception occurs, passing different metric name this time - `'requests_request_exception'`.

 I have [another post](https://dev.to/cheviana/reporting-measurements-from-python-code-in-real-time-4g5) that describes ways to send stats from Python program to Telegraf.

 In short, `send_stats` accepts metric name, metric value and tags dictionary.
-Those are converted to one string, and sent to socket on which Telegraf listens for measurement data.
-Telegraf sends received metrics to database (InfluxDB).
-Grafana dashboard queries database to put a dot on graph for each metric value reported.
+Those are converted to one string and sent to the socket on which Telegraf listens for measurement data.
+Telegraf sends received metrics to a database (InfluxDB).
+Grafana dashboard queries the database to put a dot on graph for each metric value reported.

 ### `profile` decorator

-A piece of code which is decorator suitable for any function (async, sync, method of class or pure function) is adapted here to measure execution time of function that is decorated.
+A piece of code which is a decorator suitable for any function (async, sync, method of class or pure function) is adapted here to measure execution time of function that is decorated.
-`profile` decorator is used to profile total execition time of functions `call_python_and_mozilla_using_requests` and `call_python_and_mozilla_using_aiohttp` (following examples).
+`profile` decorator is used to profile total execition time of functions `call_python_and_mozilla_using_requests` and `call_python_and_mozilla_using_aiohttp` (see the following examples).
 Don't confuse with another useful tool - [line_profiler](https://github.com/rkern/line_profiler) - that also provides `profile` decorator.

 ### Results on dashboard

-Let's run this example and setup all the monitoring tools (See chapter 'Running code examples' below on how to run example code and setup monitoring infrastructure).
+Let's run this example and set up all the monitoring tools.
+See [Running code examples](https://github.com/CheViana/network-calls-stats/blob/master/readme.md)  on how to run example code and set up monitoring infrastructure.

 We can configure a panel that shows request execution time:
 ![Request execution time configure panel](tutorial-images/example-0-results-and-config.png)

-Blue dots of total execution time roughly correspond to sum of time request to `python.org` and request to `mozilla.org` took (green and yellow dots), and measures at approximately 150 msec on average.
+Blue dots of total execution time roughly correspond to the sum of time request to `python.org` and request to `mozilla.org` took (green and yellow dots).
+They measure at approximately 150 msec on average.

 ### Need more exceptions